tsanny/sunnylive/README.md

 # Livestream App

 This is a demonstration of a simple livestreaming app that features a donation system.
 Users can watch a video livestream in real-time or host their own.
 Viewers can donate and give comments to the streamer and other viewers.
-The donation system implemented in this project utilizes the Midtrans Payment Gateway.
+The donation system implemented in this project utilizes the Midtrans payment gateway.

-# Table of Contents
+## Table of Contents

 1. [Technologies used](#tech)
 2. [Project structure](#structure)